 2. Business should make sure that they are not complicit in human rights abuses.

-Assessment, Policy and Goals In 2013, Canon Europe introduced a Supplier Code of Conduct.
+In 2013, Canon Europe introduced a Supplier Code of Conduct.
 We expect our suppliers to operate according to this Code and follow the principles contained within the International Bill of Human Rights, the Covenants of the International Labour Organisation ("ILO") and other relevant international treaties and covenants.

+The Canon Europe 2021 version Code of Conduct is accessible here.

-In 2018, Canon established the Canon Supplier CSR Guidelines in order to clarify the social responsibility standards suppliers must adhere to.
-Implementation and measurements The Supplier Code of Conduct applies to all of Canon Europe's suppliers and is embedded in our General Purchase Terms and Conditions and our procurement contracts.
+The Supplier Code of Conduct applies to all of Canon Europe's suppliers and is embedded in our General Purchase Terms and Conditions and our procurement contracts.
 Requests for proposals for the delivery of goods and services that may be particularly vulnerable to human rights risks e.g. modern slavery, require supplier self-declarations of compliance.

 See further details on Canon Europe's approach to the elimination of forced labour and child labour under Principle 4 and 5 below.

+LABOUR

-LABOUR 3.
-Business should uphold the freedom of association and the right to collective bargaining.
-Assessment, Policy and Goals Canon respects workers' basic rights, including freedom of association and collective bargaining.
+3. Business should uphold the freedom of association and the right to collective bargaining.

+Canon respects workers' basic rights, including freedom of association and collective bargaining.
 The Canon Group promotes dialogue between employees and management in accordance with the laws and regulations of each region as specified in the Canon Group CSR Basic Statement.
 Canon Europe respects basic workers' rights including freedom of association, from work councils to trade unions.
 Canon's employees have the right to collective bargaining and the right to engage in labour disputes.

-Implementation and measurements In addition to local works councils, in 2014 Canon Europe established a European Works Council covering all Canon Europa NV operations in the EU, the EEA and Switzerland.
-4. Business should uphold the elimination of all forms of forced and compulsory labour.5.
-Business should uphold the effective abolition of child labour.
+Implementation and measurements In addition to local works councils and employees' representative groups, in 2014 Canon Europe established a European Works Council covering all Canon Europa NV operations in the EU, the EEA and Switzerland.
 Assessment, Policy and Goals Canon Europe prohibits child labour and forced labour including human trafficking throughout its operations and supply chain in line with the Canon Group CSR Basic Statement launched in 2017.
-See further details under Principle 1.
-To date, no Canon Group company has violated laws relating to child labour nor forced labour.
-In 2013 Canon Europe introduced a Supplier Code of Conduct which is embedded in our General Purchase Terms and Conditions and our procurement contracts.
+See further details under Principle In 2013 Canon Europe introduced a Supplier Code of Conduct which is embedded in our General Purchase Terms and Conditions and our procurement contracts.
 We expect all of our suppliers to operate according to this Code and follow the principles contained within the International Bill of Human Rights, the Covenants of the International Labour Organisation ("ILO") and other relevant international treaties and covenants, including on child labour, forced labour and human trafficking.
-Implementation and measurements Canon Europe provides classroom training to relevant employees to ensure an adequate level of understanding of particular human rights risks, e.g. modern slavery and our due diligence strategy, to prevent its occurrence in operations and procurement of products and services.
+Implementation and measurements Canon Europe provides training to relevant employees to ensure an adequate level of understanding of particular human rights risks, e.g. modern slavery and our due diligence strategy, to prevent its occurrence in operations and procurement of products and services.
 Canon Europe takes allegations of modern slavery and human trafficking very seriously.
 In 2016 we launched a supplier assessment programme and since 2017 we have published an annual Modern Slavery Statement.
-Requests for proposals for the delivery of goods and services that may be particularly vulnerable to human rights risks, e.g. modern slavery, require supplier self-declarations of compliance.
-Canon Europe has assessed suppliers representing 80% of its spend on warehousing and distribution and 87% of its spend on paper mills.
+Requests for proposals for the delivery of goods and services that may be particularly vulnerable to human rights risks, e.g., modern slavery, require supplier self-declarations of compliance.

 We completed our assessment of real estate and facility management service suppliers in 2017.
 So far, the supplier assessment has not revealed any practices among regional suppliers that are non-compliant with our policies.
-Our objective is to finalise this supplier assessment programme by 2020.
+Since 2018, Canon Europe has advanced its supplier assessment programme on modern slavery in these industry segments.